 OpenAI Lunar Lander – Solving with Vanilla DQN (aka Reinforcement Learning with Experience Replay)

-In order to understand what is all the buzz about DeepMind’s reinforcement learning papers, I decided to implement Deep Reinforcement Learning with:
+To understand what is all the buzz about DeepMind’s reinforcement learning papers, I decided to implement Deep Reinforcement Learning with:

 • Double Q-learning